 Examples of potentially confusing sentences

-* With Target, you can create A/B tests to target specific geo-locations. * Adobe Analytics is a powerful application that collects analytics on your site.
-Analytics can also help you with reporting to easily digest that data.
+* Target specific geo-locations with [!DNL Target] by creating A/B tests. * Adobe Analytics is a powerful application that collects analytics on your site. [!DNL Analytics] can also help you with reporting to easily digest that data.

 Whenever you refer to a feature or interface control name (for example,